 Brussels Food Prices

-In general, the food near the city center is expensive, so you’ll have to actively seek out the best deals.
+In general, the food in Brussels is expensive and it’s the highest near the city center so you’ll have to actively seek out the best deals if you’re on a budget.

 Belgium is known around the world for its fries, waffles, and chocolate.
 Other traditional meals include grilled sandwiches (croquets), carbonade falamande (beef and beer stew), and moules frites (mussels and fries).
 The Grand-Place in Brussels’ city center has a number of eateries and cafés offering chocolate, beer, and other dishes (usually at a premium price).

 Brasseries are basically a combination pub and restaurant, offering traditional fare alongside domestic and imported draught beer.
 You can also find cheap and filling food from department store cafeterias, such as Galeria Kaufhof, for a good price.